andeya/erpc/README.md

 - Provide the context of the handler
 - Client session support automatically redials after disconnection
 - Provide an operating interface to control the connection file descriptor
+- Support special communication modes, such as websocket, QUIC, evio(event-loop) and so on
 - Support network list:
     - `tcp`
     - `tcp4`